LET'S CONNECT

 If you’re an active adult or endurance athlete who wants clear, individualized nutrition guidance that evolves with you, you’re in the right place.

 I don’t just coach endurance athletes, I live the process myself.
-I’ve competed in marathons, ultrarunning events, triathlons, and cycling events, and I’ve supported athletes behind the scenes at some of the toughest endurance events in the world.
+I’ve competed in marathons such as Boston and NYC, ultrarunning events (Leadville and RunRabbitRun), triathlons (Ironman CDA), and various cycling events, and I’ve supported athletes behind the scenes at some of the toughest endurance events in the world.
 These experiences help shape how I approach fueling, recovery, and long-term performance.

 I understand the demands of training, the mental load of chasing goals, and the challenge of balancing sport with the rest of life.
 That perspective matters even more as bodies, priorities, and recovery needs change over time.